TrueConf Group Capabilities

 Viewing upcoming events within the specified date range

-View upcoming events with one-click join capability
+View upcoming events with one-click join capability.

-Group firmware update capability
+Group configuration update capability

 Firmware version control

-# Working with the Support Service
+Working with the provisioning service

 Maximum supported camera resolution: 3840x2160 (4K UHD)